oimeitei/qumeas/docs/source/modules.rst

 Python API
 ==========

-This section provides an overview of the main Python APIs in QuMeas library
+This section provides an overview of the main Python APIs in quMeas library

 .. toctree::
    :maxdepth: 1